2013-04-27

 (gcd-terms L2 (pseudoremainder-terms L1 L2))))

-So what does remove-common-factors need to do?
+remove-common-factors need to do?
 Well firstly it will need to determine the highest common factor (a.k.a. the GCD) of all of the coefficients and then it will need produce a new term-list by dividing each of the coefficients in the term-list by this common factor.

 (define (find-gcd c L)